brianpeiris/tiny-embodied-ai/README.md

 Goal: Get within 20 units of the north wall.
 State: Llama is at (250, 250).
 Llama's heading is 90 degrees.
 Llama is facing the east wall.
 The east wall is 245 units away.
 Reasoning: Llama is 245 units away from the north wall.
-Llama will move 38 units foward.
+Llama will move 38 units forward.
 Command: move(38);
 ```